dcavilash/EDA/README.md

-Download all files
+Download all files then run EDA.ipynb
-Run EDA.ipynb